 A few things to keep in mind about our editorial style:

 - Have appropriate photos, or find appropriate photos such as those with the Creative Commons License on Flickr or free sites like SXC or Morgue File.
-Standard image size is 500×375.
+We prefer images that are 640px wide.
 If you don’t resize your photos, we’ll send them back to you.

 - Familiarize yourself with voice and style before pitching, if you aren’t a regular reader.
 If it’s clear you have no idea what the Plum Deluxe philosophy is or the style of our editorial columns, we’ll move on quickly.
 We have an entire style guide to guide you through it.